fn-cooking/fn-cooking.github.io/_recipes/chuotang.md

 ---
-title: ChuoTang - Denjang soup with ground fish in
+title: ChuoTang(Denjang soup with ground fish)
 ---

 *the original recipes in korean only use loach, but you can use eel.*